UmerSalimKhan/Breast-Cancer-Ultrasound-Prediction/README.md

 # Breast Cancer Ultrasound Image based Prediction

 **Note: This project is under-development and currently the model is seen to be overfitted.
-Some predictions of model is wrong.**
+However, significant steps were taken sucessfully to reduce overfitting and imporve model test accuracy.
+Some predictions of model is still wrong.
+Especially for _normal_ class.**

 This is a learning based project which is trained on benign, malignant, & normal breasts ultrasound to make predictions about the disease.
 Breast cancer is a common disease among women and rare among mens.
 Making such project can be a helpful tool for doctors to find type on ease.
 It is note-worthy that this model gives good results even after being overfitted.
-This project is leveraged using a simple CNN architecture for predictions.
+This project is leveraged using a quad CNN weighted class architecture for predictions currently _(as of 13 Feb, 2025)_.

 ## Table of contents
 * [Project Overview](#project-overview)